ofiryakobi/debm/README.md

 # A Python package for Decision from Experience Behavior Modeling (DEBM)

-DEBM is a **playground** for modeling behavior in the decision from experience paradigm, developed by Dr. Ofir Yakobi.
+DEBM is a **playground** for modeling behavior in the decision from experience paradigm (Barron & Erev, 2003), developed by Dr. Ofir Yakobi.

 The rational behind DEBM is to
 ----
 (1) Make behavioral modeling science more replicable.
-(2) Make modeling more accessible for people with basic programming skills.
+(2) Make modeling accessible for people with limited programming skills.
 (3) Be a central repository for published models.
 (4) Speed up the process of comparing, assessing and developing behavioral models.
+(5) Facilitate teaching and intuition of decision-making models.

-DEBM contains the basic building blocks of behavioral models, alongside a few built-in models which serve for testing and demonstration.
+DEBM contains the basic building blocks of behavioral models, alongside built-in models from the decision-making literature.
+The full code is available above in the present GitHub repository.

 Contribute
 ====